Fahani/webrobocomp.github.io/page7.md

 When `visualik` and `ikGraphGenerator` components submit their targets to the immediately below component, they store the identifier of the target and are waiting until the target be resolved, calling the method `getTargetState`.
 So, when the `inversekinematic` component ends one target execution, the `ikGraphGenerator` moves the arm with the values given by the `inversekinematic` component and then, the `visualik` continues with the corrections.

-Having explained the handling system, the next post will explain the planning system developed by ROBOLAB to plan the robotís actions.
+Having explained the handling system, the next post will explain the planning system developed by ROBOLAB to plan the robot‚Äôs actions.

 Bye!